FRBNY-DSGE/DSGE.jl/README.md

 - Ensure that the `data_series` field of the model object is set as expected.
 - Double check the transformations specified in the `data_transforms` field of the model object.
+- Ensure that the keys of the `observables` and `data_transforms` fields of the model object match.
 - Check the input files for [non-FRED data sources](#non-fred-data-sources).
 They should be in the directory indicated by `inpath(m, "data")`, be named appropriately given the vintage of data expected, and be formatted appropriately.
 One may have to copy and rename files of non-FRED data sources to match the specified vintage, even if the contents of the files would be identical.
 - Look for any immediate issues in the final dataset saved (`data_yymmdd.csv`).
+- Ensure that the column names of the data CSV match the keys of the `observables` field of the model object.

 ## Sample input data